-After you enable acceleration for an eligible report, the Splunk platform determines whether it will build a summary for the report.
-The Splunk platform only generates a summary for an eligible report when the number of events in the hot bucket covered by the chosen Summary Range is equal to or greater than 100k.
+After you enable acceleration for an eligible report, Splunk software determines whether it will build a summary for the report.
+A summary for an eligible report is generated only when the number of events in the hot bucket covered by the chosen Summary Range is equal to or greater than 100,000.
 For more information, see the subtopic below titled "Conditions under which the Splunk platform cannot build or update a summary."

-When the Splunk platform determines that it will build a summary for the report, it begins running the report to populate the summary with data.
-When the summary is complete, the Splunk platform continues running the report on a 10 minute interval to keep the summary up to date.
+When Splunk software determines that it will build a summary for the report, it begins running the report to populate the summary with data.
+When the summary is complete, the the report is run every ten minutes to keep the summary up to date.
 Each update ensures that the entire configured time range is covered without a significant gap in data.
 This method of summary building also ensures that late-arriving data will be summarized without complication.

 Report acceleration summaries can take time to build and maintain

-It can take the Splunk platform some time to build a report summary.
+It can take some time to build a report summary.
 The creation time depends on the number of events involved, the overall summary range, and the length of the summary timespans (chunks) in the summary.

 You can track progress toward summary completion on the Report Acceleration Summaries page in Settings.
 On the main page you can check the Summary Status to see what percentage of the summary is complete.